Sirwah

+In 2023, along with other landmarks of the ancient Kingdom of Saba, Sirwah was added to the UNESCO World Heritage List.

 Archaeology

-Archaeologists from the German Archaeological Institute have since 2005 discovered and salvaged an inscription from the Sabaean Kingdom that is over seven meters long.
-This seven tonne heavy block of stone was a standing feature of the sanctuary of Almaqah and had fallen from its plinth during an earthquake.
+Archaeologists from the German Archaeological Institute have in 2005 discovered and salvaged an inscription from the Sabaean Kingdom that is ca. seven meters long and weighs over seven tonne.
+This heavy block of stone was a standing feature of the sanctuary of Almaqah and had fallen from its plinth during an earthquake.
+The inscription gives an account of the battles of a Sabaean, carried out against his immediate neighbors in the south-east and north of Yemen.
 The epigraphist Norbert Nebes from the University of Jena described the inscription as the most important one so far from the period of the first century BC.
-The inscription gives an account of the battles of a Sabaean, carried out against his immediate neighbors in the south-east and north of Yemen.

 Some restorative work was undertaken on these sites before the breakout of the Yemeni Civil War.
 During these works a further temple was discovered dating back to the 7th century BC.
 This sanctuary has a monumental entrance, decorated with pillars.
 It contains a number of rooms, built out of wood and stone, the layout is unique for Yemen in this period.
 One of the longest inscriptions which composed of 20 lines is describing the conquerors and campaigns by king Karib'il Watar.

 Since the breakout of civil war in Yemen in 2015, Ṣirwāḥ has been a frontline between the Houthi rebels and forces allied with President Abdrabbuh Mansur Hadi, making excavations almost impossible.
 Prior to this, a number of German excavations took place in Ṣirwāḥ, which it was hoped would further knowledge about the earliest days of the Sabaean Kingdom.